Umar Khalid: Justice for Najeeb movement

 Umar Khalid was active in the student protests which followed the suspicious disappearance of Najeeb Ahmed from his JNU hostel on 15 October 2016 after he was allegedly assaulted by students affiliated to the Akhil Bharatiya Vidyarthi Parishad (ABVP).
 Speaking to The Hindu, Khalid said the administration had not filed a police complaint regarding the incident (and only the family and students had) and have not taken action against those who attacked Najeeb.
 In June 2017, he was fined by the university administration along with three other students for 20,000 rupees each and was issued immediate hostel transfer.

 On 15 October 2019, United Against Hate (a campaign group) organised a protest march at Jantar Mantar, New Delhi to mark three years of the disappearance of Najeeb.
 Khalid expressed his solidarity and joined the march alleging that the fact that investigative agencies including the CBI have not made any progress showed that there have been no efforts to find Najeeb, while his attackers were being protected.

+Views on Burhan Wani

+Umar Khalid compared Burhan Wani, leader of the of Hizbul Mujahideen, a designated Islamist terrorist organization of the Kashmir conflict to Che Guevara.
+In an online post he wrote, "I don’t care if I fall as long as someone else picks up my gun and keeps on shooting.
+These were the words of Che Guevara, but could have just been Burhan Wani’s too."
+He went on to praise Wani for his courage and hailed him as a martyr.
+The incident received criticism from ABVP, a student organization affiliated with RSS.